A list of all Undergraduate courses in Anthropology.

 005 Introduction to Archaeology

 Students are introduced to the ancient cultures of the world that existed before written records (i.e., prehistory).
-Cultures from every world area are studied, including the Aztec Empire, Mycenean Greece, Mesopotamia, the Celts, and the Inca Empire.
-Additionally, students gain an understanding of the methods and theories of contemporary archaeology through lecture, discussion, and hands-on activities.
-Please note: Students are encouraged to enroll in Anth 011, but it is NOT required.
+Cultures from every world area are studied, including the Aztec Empire, Mycenaean Greece, Mesopotamia, the Celts, and the Inca Empire.
+Additionally, students gain an understanding of the methods and theories of contemporary archaeology through lecture, discussion and hands-on activities.
+Students are encouraged to enroll in Anth 011, but it is NOT required.
+Satisfies Social, Historical and Cultural Understanding and Global Perspectives of the Core Curriculum.

 011 Conservation of Archeological Materials (.25)